nicklasb/Controller/README.md

 ## TODO:

-These are slightly strange configs that needs to be investigated so that they're really needed and understood:
+These are slightly strange configs in the sdkconfig.esp-wrover-kit file that I am not yet sure how they got there.
+The need to be investigated to make sure that they're really needed and understood:

 - CONFIG_LV_USE_USER_DATA=y
       [x] Add a 'user_data' to drivers and objects.
-     *Huh?*
+     *Not sure I will use those.*
 - (0) Default image cache size.
-*This is probably only used in some cases?*
+*This is probably only used in some cases?
+Could it be something not used by multicolor screens like double buffering?*
 - CONFIG_LV_LABEL_LONG_TXT_HINT
 *Not sure about this one either.*